Art 57 Hotel swimming pool at one of the best unique places to stay in Merida

 The Most Unique Places To Stay in Mérida

-As the capital of Mexico’s Yucatán state, Mérida holds significance not just as a center of colonial heritage, but also as a place known for its contemporary cultural expression.
+As the capital of Mexico’s Yucatán state, Mérida holds significance not just as a center of colonial heritage but also as a place known for its contemporary cultural expression.
 Nowhere is this more apparent than in the city’s accommodation sector, with countless small-scale and boutique properties springing up in everything from restored mansions to thoughtfully repurposed old townhouses, in the process adding plenty of mod-cons to the historical craftsmanship that’s still very much on display.

 Their presence certainly contributes to the city’s charm.
 At the same time, they offer a more intimate and authentic Yucatán guest experience, providing travelers with an array of unique options to consider.
-Staying at these most unique accommodations in Mérida provides several benefits.
-Many of them are situated within walking distance of the city’s best attractions, including the Plaza Grande and the city’s ornate Cathedral, and also offer the kind of personalized services (think to smaller room counts and attentive staff) that you simply won’t find in bigger luxury hotels.
+Staying at these unique accommodations in Mérida provides several benefits.
+Many of them are situated within walking distance of the city’s best attractions, including the Plaza Grande and the city’s ornate Cathedral, and also offer the kind of personalized services (think smaller room counts and attentive staff) that you simply won’t find in bigger luxury hotels.

 And when you add to this already compelling reasoning amenities such as on-site dining and pampering spas, these unique places to stay in Mérida are well worth considering next time you visit.